Sole Proprietorship: The Simplest Type of Business

 You must register LLCs at the state level — often with the secretary of state.
 This typically requires you to file a document called the Articles of Organization (or a similar name, such as Certificate of Formation or Certificate of Organization) that outlines general information about your business.
 This is a relatively simple process you can either do yourself or hire a third-party professional to help you complete.
 Once you’re in business, you’ll need to meet limited reporting requirements that usually include a short annual or biennial report document.

 Unlike corporations, LLCs don’t need to hold director and shareholder meetings or take minutes at any meetings.
 LLCs must, however, designate a registered agent.
-While this isn’t a complicated step, it’s one sole proprietorships can skip.
+While this isn’t a complicated step, it’s one sole proprietorship can skip.
 LLCs also face very few ownership restrictions.
 LLCs owners may include other LLCs, corporations, non-U.S. residents, and more.

 Start Your LLC Today

 If you decide an LLC is the right structure for your business, you just need to follow the following steps to make it official.
-While the exact process might vary a bit state to state, this list should provide a general idea of what to expect:
+While the exact process might vary a bit from state to state, this list should provide a general idea of what to expect:

 - Name your LLC.
 Conduct a business name search to ensure your preferred name is available.
 Most states provide a business name search tool on their website.